 Bridge loans are a type of short-term borrowing where an owner of a property borrows money against the equity of that property.
 Ideally, when selling your home, the money you receive can help fund your new home, but since the timing and logistics of this do not always work out, a bridge loan can exist to “bridge” that financial gap.
-Such a loan intends to allow people to use the equity of their current property to finance the downpayment on a new one.
+It allows people to use the equity of their current property to finance the downpayment on a new one.
 It seems like a great deal, but it has some factors which may make them not as appealing.
 Let’s review some pros and cons of bridge loans.

-● Faster process.
-The acquisition of a bridge loan is typically a quicker process than that of a traditional loan, which allows the loan recipient to have the funds he or she needs in their hands faster to utilize for their desired uses.
+2.)
+Faster process.
+The acquisition of a bridge loan is typically a quicker process than that of a traditional loan.
+This allows the loan recipient to have the funds he or she needs in their hands faster to utilize for their desired uses.

-● Payment Grace Period.
-Most bridge loans allow a grace period before payment would need to begin getting made.
+3.)
+Payment Grace Period.
+Most bridge loans allow a grace period before payments begin.
 Most short term loans can wait as long as 3-5 months before the payments start.
 If you purchase with a bridge loan, it may not require payments until you complete the purchase.

 1.)
 Higher interest.
 Because bridge loans are a short term loan, you pay the interest over a shorter period.
 While the actual interest is often small compared to other types of loans, the rate will be much higher.
 If you have bad credit, the amount you pay could be up to 10% of the loan value.
 They aren’t predatory like a payday loan, but you must be careful to make sure you’re able to pay it off.